 In January 2015, the Financial Conduct Authority (FCA) introduced a set of new rules to regulate the high-cost short-term credit sector, often referred to as payday loans.
 Lenders can charge a maximum of 0.8% interest per day and late payment charges are capped at £15.

 The FCA also imposed a cap on the total cost of credit, meaning that if you borrow from a payday lender, you will never pay back more than double the amount borrowed, including interest and fees.

-You may have read about this on sites such as the Money Advice Service.
+You may have read about this on sites such as the Money Helper.
 It’s definitely something to be aware of before applying for a payday loan.
 The payday loan trap is the term used to describe the process of repeatedly borrowing from payday lenders, borrowing from one to pay another, creating a circle of borrowing that essentially rolls the original loan from month to month.